nsexer/Paris-crypto-guide/where-to-stay.md

 # Where to stay?![](/assets/StayEthCC.jpg)

 If you're planning on staying in Paris for more than three days, you'll probably turn to **Airbnb** rather than looking for a hotel.
-This is a wise decision, particularly when you consider how overpriced Parisian hotels are and that early Spring is already tourist season.
+This is a wise decision, particularly when you consider how overpriced Parisian hotels are and that early spring is already tourist season.

 #### If you plan on booking an hotel, [BTU-Hotel to offer you special offers on room](http://btu-hotel.com/) \(mention EthCC in the search bar\)